-Raju gari kodi pulao is a popular Andhra restaurant special dish made with Chicken, basmati rice, shallots and Indian spices.
-A dish that can cooked in pressure cooker or a thick bottom pan too.
+Raju gari Kodi pulao is a popular Andhra restaurant special dish made with Chicken, basmati rice, shallots, and Indian spices.
+A dish that can be cooked in a pressure cooker or a thick bottom pan too.

 The real flavour of this pulao comes from the use of shallots or pearl onions.
 There is no need to marinate the chicken.
-Its enough to rub the green chili paste over the chicken just before you start cooking the biryani.
-Tomato is not added in this dish, thick curds and lemon is added instead.
+It's enough to rub the green chili paste over the chicken just before you start cooking the biryani.
+We add thick curds, lemon instead of tomatoes.

 We use rice and water ratio as 1:1.5 as for 1 cup basmati rice water is 1.5 cups.
-Since chicken lets out water once it gets cooked, you can reduce the water in the final count.
-Once the rice is cooked, keep it covered with lid.
+However, we can adjust the water as the chicken lets out water while cooking.
+Once the rice is cooked, keep it covered with a lid.
 Fluff it well and serve hot.
-This recipe is adapted from a cooking show aired in TV Abiruchi that Amma had noted.
+This recipe is adapted from a cooking show aired on TV Abiruchi that Amma had noted.

 PIN This for Later!